Concierge Medicine Reinvented

 Monocytes

-Proportion of monocytes, white cells involved in phagocytosis and inflammation; elevations indicate chronic inflammation or recovery from infection.
+Proportion of monocytes, white cells involved in phagocytosis and inflammation.
+Elevations indicate chronic inflammation or recovery from infection.

 Monocytes